 Harvard Summer Program in Paris, France

-The coursework lays a foundation based on the history of Paris as an intellectual, socially innovative and economic powerhouse, combined with an exploration of the Smart City model as it applies to such issues as transportation, information technology, and urban planning.
-At each step along the way, you also learn the fundamental principles of evolution, adaptation and ways to deconstrain evolutionary change while using them to transform the principles of Smart City design.
+The coursework lays a foundation based on the history of Paris as an intellectual, socially innovative, and economic powerhouse, combined with an exploration of sustainable development as it applies to such issues as transportation, information technology, education, and urban planning.
+At each step along the way, you also learn fundamental principles in biology and evolution, while using them to transform the principles of sustainable development.
 Together with French university students, you work in interdisciplinary teams to develop and express these ideas in actionable project designs.

 The course is an interdisciplinary exploration of how biological principles derived from how organisms thrive and evolve can be applied to the ever-growing challenges facing large cities in the twenty-first century.
 The city of Paris with its remarkable history and diversity (cultural, ethnic, and economic) provides an especially rich context for students to learn about and tackle these challenges.
-Students explore how living systems work at the cellular level and how natural selection and adaptation drives evolution at the level of individuals and populations, while exploring parallels with historical models of urban planning and new conceptions of the Smart City.
+Students explore how living systems work at the cellular level and how natural selection and adaptation drives evolution at the level of individuals and populations, while exploring parallels with historical models of urban planning and sustainable development.
 Student teams use this theoretical foundation to develop specific project designs to improve the quality of life in Paris through effective engagement of its citizens.

 The course content and subsequent project designs depend on deep immersion in the geography and culture of Paris.
 Student teams are composed of both Harvard Summer School and French university students.
-Through collaborations with the Centre de Recherches Interdisciplinaires and the Mayor’s office of the city of Paris, students explore multiple geographic, ethnic, and cultural areas of the city, and work with those local communities to understand their needs and develop responsive project designs.
+Through collaborations with the SciencesPo School of Public Affairs, the Centre de Recherches Interdisciplinaires and the Mayor’s office of the city of Paris, students explore multiple geographic, ethnic, and cultural areas of the city, and work with those local communities to understand their needs and develop responsive project designs.
 Thus, sustained community engagement and feedback are an essential component of the course.